LSTclock: sidereal time clock

 Search Results sheet

-When the "Done" button is tapped and if a location has been chosen, the sheet is closed and the longitude of the chosen location is set into the "Longitude" field of the parent "New/Edit Location" sheet.
-If the "Cancel" button is tapped (or the sheet is swiped down), the sheet is closed and the "Longitude" is left unchanged.
+When the "Done" button (✓) is tapped, the sheet is closed and the longitude of the chosen location is set into the "Longitude" field of the parent "New/Edit Location" sheet.
+If the "Cancel" button (✕) is tapped (or the sheet is swiped down), the sheet is closed and the "Longitude" is left unchanged.

 Choose Location sheet